How we manage our freshwater resources will be key to the health of our planet.

 Between school, work schedules and juggling errands, appointments and family, we barely have the patients to fight heavy traffic.
 And let’s not forget all the important cell phone calls and emails to check throughout the day.
 What about those workouts at the gym and sports practices?
 Whew!!
-People find it easier and more convenient to grab bottled water.
+People find it easier and more convenient to grab a bottled water.

 Although many people drink bottled water out of concern because they are afraid at what might be lurking in their tap water.
 Justly so, since there are unbelievable amounts of chemicals, medications, heavy metals and other contaminants to be concerned about in many public water systems.
 But do we know what is lurking in our bottled water?

 Water has become a big business for global corporations that are making millions of dollars in what seems to be a limitless market.
 Bottling manufacturing plants are shipping water all over the world.
 It occurred to me the other day while watching the news.
 They were showing young athletes beginning football practice in this horrible heat wave and the importance of drinking plenty of water.
 I’m looking at these kids with all these plastic bottles of water in their hands.
 I was wondering what happened to the iced down water coolers?
-It think they call them Water Igloos?
+Does it think they call them Water Igloos?
 You use to see them on all the football fields during practice and games?

 What effect are plastic bottles having on our ecosystem?
 The simple fact is that millions of plastic bottles are ending up in our landfills.
-One bottle out of every four plastic bottles are actually recycled.
+One bottle out of every four plastic bottles is actually recycled.
 If they are sitting in landfills sealed and compacted with all of the other trash and bottles with no air moving, they won’t decompose at all.
 How nasty we are about plastic and how simple it would have been to simply use a reusable cup with some ice and tap water.

 What effect is bottled water having on our natural resources?
 This is an interesting question because it actually takes 3 liters of water to make 1 plastic bottle and fill it with water.
 So I wonder how much water was wasted just to make that 1 plastic bottle of water after years of manufacturing it?
 That is an overwhelming thought actually when I think about all those hands holding a bottle of water out there in the world.
 How much less waste there would be if we had just poured ourselves a glass of tap water.

 Where is the water coming from that is put in plastic bottles?
 The answer to this question is quite disturbing.
-We have 3 main water bottling companies in the U.S. They are Coca-Cola, Pepsi and Nestle.
+We have 3 main water bottling companies in the U.S. They are Coca-Cola, Pepsi, and Nestle.
 It is said that 40% of the water they use comes from your local municipal public water system.
 In other words, your tap water.
 The companies seek out land purchases and approval through individual communities to set up their bottling plants.
-Once the plants are set up they begin to mine underground water from your local water resource causing a strain that ends with a very low water tables.
+Once the plants are set up they begin to mine underground water from your local water resource causing a strain that ends with very low water tables.
 So in times of drought your communities water supply has been shipped around the world.

 This took my thoughts back to the Rio Grand River.
 The river is also a source for bottled water companies that bring huge tankers to fill up with the river water and haul it the plants to be bottled.
 From what I understand it helps provide water all the way up to New Mexico.
 There is also what is considered the world’s largest inland desalination plant in El Paso that also uses the Rio Grand River as one of its sources.
 It is working towards providing water to the public utilities for tap water.